mrcbq/catalog-of-my-things/README.md

 ### Tests <a name="tests"></a>

-To run the tests for the Solver class, ensure you are in the directory containing the test files.
+To run the tests ensure you are in the directory containing the test files.

 1. Install RSpec: